111: Moon Zero Two

 Darn those space coons.
 They got into the garbage again.
 Honey, we’re getting those Rubbermaid cans.
 This isn’t going to happen again.
 I’m not going in for this.

 Rubbermaid was founded in 1920 in Ohio by a group of businessmen and named Wooster Rubber.
-They primarily sold balloons.
+They originally sold balloons.
 In 1933, James Caldwell received a patent for his rubber dustpan and branded it Rubbermaid.
 Wooster Rubber and Rubbermaid merged the following year.
 Today, they are known for their sturdy garbage and food storage containers.

 Maynard Ferguson’s out there somewhere.